 Before 6 months, most babies meet all their nutritional needs with their milk.
+However, their nutritional needs change as they grow.

 At about six months of age, it becomes necessary to introduce foods into your baby's diet.
-These foods provide the extra energy babies need to grow.
-They also help prevent problems like iron deficiency.
+Your baby needs more energy and nutrients to grow and develop.
+The foods you introduce ensure these needs are met.